midhunhk/react-book-store/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), uses the https://bulma.io/ CSS Framework and  consumes the REST API at: https://github.com/midhunhk/sample-rest-api

+_Note that this app is not available in deployed form since Heroku took away the free tier_

 This Single Page Application (SPA) accomplishes the following items

 1. Search Component